You are here

 • Ask the handler about their specific condition.

 • Prioritize the needs of another individual over the needs of an individual with an emotional support animal or service animal.
 For example, we cannot restrict the access of a service animal fearing another member of the community may have an allergy.
-If such a conflict arises, the animal's handler and the affected party should seek immediate remediation through the conflict resolution process.
+If such a conflict arises, the animal's handler and the affected party should seek immediate remediation through the community standards process.

 • Feed an emotional support animal or service animal.